-The Illinois Clean Energy Community Foundation is offering a pilot program to improve the resilience of critical infrastructure through the installation of solar photovoltaic/energy storage systems.
+The Illinois Clean Energy Community Foundation is offering a program to improve the resilience of critical infrastructure through the installation of solar photovoltaic/energy storage systems.
 Grants are available to first responders and public agencies supplying water.

 Photovoltaic (PV) panels with battery energy storage (BES) can provide electricity during power outages and emergencies.
 Facilities providing critical services can dramatically increase their resilience and ability to continue operating during emergencies if they have a PV/BES system in place.
 During non-emergency periods, the PV/BES system can reduce electricity purchases from the grid and utility demand charges; in some cases, PV/BES systems can also participate in the demand response and frequency regulation markets.

 - Municipal Police Stations and Fire Stations

 - Public agencies supplying water